Hunter Renfroe Preview, Player Props: Reds vs. Cardinals

-On Friday, Hunter Renfroe (coming off going 0-for-0) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
+On Saturday, Hunter Renfroe (.364 on-base percentage in past 10 games, 59 points above season-long percentage) and the Cincinnati Reds face the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
 First pitch is at 6:40 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Mariners.
+He hit a home run while going 2-for-4 in his last game against the Cardinals.

 Hunter Renfroe Game Info & Props vs. the Cardinals